Nick Jonas

-Nicholas Jerry Jonas (born September 16, 1992) is an American singer, songwriter and actor.
-Jonas began acting on Broadway at the age of seven, and released his debut single in 2002; this caught the attention of Columbia Records, where Jonas formed a band with his older brothers, Kevin and Joe, known as the Jonas Brothers.
-The group released their debut studio album, It's About Time, through the Columbia label in 2006.
-After leaving Columbia Records and signing with Hollywood Records, the group released their self-titled second studio album in 2007, which became their breakthrough record.
-The band became prominent figures on the Disney Channel during this time, gaining a large following through the network, and appeared in the widely successful musical television film Camp Rock (2008) and its sequel Camp Rock 2: The Final Jam (2010), as well as two of their own series, Jonas Brothers: Living the Dream (2008–2010) and Jonas (2009–2010).
+Nicholas Jerry Jonas (born September 16, 1992) is an American singer, songwriter, musician and actor.
+He rose to fame as a member of the pop rock band Jonas Brothers, alongside his brothers Joe and Kevin.
+The group released multiple albums together, and became prominent figures on Disney Channel starring in the successful musical television film Camp Rock (2008) and its sequel Camp Rock 2: The Final Jam (2010), before appearing in their own series, Jonas Brothers: Living the Dream (2008–2010) and Jonas (2009–2010).